HewlettPackard/cmf/docs/index.md

 dataslice.commit()
 ```

-## Graph Layer overview
+## Graph Layer Overview
-CMF library has an optional Graph layer which stores the relationships in a Graph Database(NEO4J).
+CMF library has an optional `graph layer` which stores the relationships in a Neo4J graph database.
 To use the graph
-layer, the "graph" parameter in the library init call should be set to true.
-This is set as false by default.
+layer, the `graph` parameter in the library init call must be set to true (it is set to false by default).
 The
-library reads the configuration parameters of the Database from the environment variables.
-The  variables `NEO4J_URI`,
+library reads the configuration parameters of the graph database from the following environment variables: `NEO4J_URI`,
-`NEO4J_USER_NAME`, `NEO4J_PASSWD` should be either set as environment variables.
+`NEO4J_USER_NAME` and `NEO4J_PASSWD`.
+They need to be made available in a user environment, e.g.:

 ```shell
 export NEO4J_URI="bolt://10.93.244.219:7687"